Train a Model

 example notebook.

 You now have a trained XGBoost model.
-SageMaker stores the model artifact in your S3 bucket.
+SageMaker AI stores the model artifact in your S3 bucket.
 To

 find the location of the model artifact, run the following code to print the model_data